MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 # 💀 Potential errors
+Some errors are linked to specific LateX editors.
+Since Obsidian is a local program, it makes sense that you might chose to use a local latex editor.
+Those can be sometimes finnicky and overly strict with compilation errors.
+A workaround is to use Overleaf, in which case you would need to copy the `.tex` file content to Overleaf, and make sure that your figures are all uploaded.
+So far, you should put the figures in the same path as the latex file, and set the parameter: `use_overleaf_all_in_the_same_folder` to `🟢` or `True`.

 - Missing `.sty` files and packages
 	- `latex2pydata.sty` missing.
 Did not have this issue with my conversions.
 My `minted.sty` file does not require the latex2pydata package.
 Working on it.